khyati2304/Online-Game/README.md

 An Online Game which consists of two or more players with a die, when rolled generates a number.
 Each player will roll a die simultaneously.
 Everytime a die is rolled, the number is added to the total everytime.
 The one who scores 100 points first will win the game.

+This README outlines the details of collaborating on this game.
+A short introduction of this app could easily go here.

 ## Build with
 * [C](https://www.geeksforgeeks.org/c-language-set-1-introduction/)
 * [System Calls](http://www.di.uevora.pt/~lmr/syscalls.html)